radwansalem2030/radwan-react-would-you-rather-fwd-udacity-project/README.md

 A `_DATA.js` file represents a fake database and methods that let you access the data.

 ## Development
-- A A `_DATA.js` file represents a fake database and methods that let you access the data provided from Udacity start code
+- A `_DATA.js` file represents a fake database and methods that let you access the data provided from Udacity start code
 - I Wrote an interactivity to the app by coding using React/Redux to mange the state.
 - Using Semantic CSS to develope the styling.